We are gathered here today to celebrate the life of Mona Tiedeman who passed from this life on August 3rd, 2019.

 Mona will be forever remembered and loved; she was a wonderful Wife, Mother, Grandmother, Sister, Auntie and Friend.
 Rest in Peace Mom and may your legs dance forever in the heavens.

-To send flowers to the family of Mona Tiedeman, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Mona Tiedeman, please visit Tribute Store